Testing Lens Models of PLCK G165.7+67.0 Using Lensed SN H0pe

 A range of approaches from parametric to non-parametric were used to build the seven lens models with one even combining strong and weak lensing.
 Parametric models use a superposition of analytic mass density profiles and assume they characterize the entire mass distribution, with a large cluster scale halo described by a large-scale profile and smaller halos for individual galaxies.
 In contrast, non-parametric models describe the mass distribution using a flexible grid with few assumptions about the dark matter profile of cluster halo.
 Semi-parametric models use a combination of the flexible grid-based mass distribution with analytic halo profiles.

 The seven models are listed below with a few key points for each model summarized from the appendix of \citet{Pascale_SNH0pe_2025}. \begin{itemize} \item{Model 1 is a parametric model built using \textsc{GLAFIC} \citep{glafic_oguri_2010, Oguri_2019, Oguri_2021} with five Navarro-Frank-White (NFW) \citep{NFW_1997} profiles to model the dark-matter halos.
 Cluster galaxies were modeled using pseudo-Jaffe ellipsoid profiles scaled by the F200W flux of each galaxy.
 The model increases computational efficiency by modifying resolution based on magnification gradients using an adaptive-mesh grid.
-The model also includes an external shear component for flexibility with a Markov Chain Monte Carlo method of $\sim 10^4$ steps used for optimization.}
+The model also includes an external shear component for flexibility with a Markov Chain Monte Carlo method of $\sim 10^4$ steps used for optimization {in the source plane.}}

 \item{ Model 2 is also a parametric approach built using a modified version of the method used in \citet{Zitrin_2015} (further details about the new version are given in \citet{Furtak_2023}).